 - 1. The purchasing card is to be used for CITY PURPOSES ONLY.
 The purchasing card may be used for all legitimate City purchases unless specifically prohibited in this section.
 The City is exempt from paying sales tax. - 2.
 The purchasing card has the cardholder's name embossed on it and is to be used only by that cardholder only.
 No other person is authorized to use the card. - 3.
 Each transaction may be comprised of multiple items, but each item(s) cannot exceed the single item purchase dollar limit.
 Purchases will be denied if the authorized monthly purchase limit, the single purchase limit, or the daily transaction limit is exceeded.
 Purchases are not to be split in order to stay within the single transaction purchase limit. - 4.
 All items purchased over the counter to be paid by using the card must be immediately available.
 Back ordering is not permitted. - 5.
 All items purchased by telephone order or from the Internet that will not be confirmed with a written order and will be paid by using the card must be delivered by the vendor within the thirty (30) day billing cycle.
 The order should not be placed without this assurance. - 6.
 The purchasing card MAY NOT be used to purchase fuel, oil, personal items, telephone calls, or items listed on the "Do Not Buy List" - 7.
-The purchasing card MAY be used to purchase fuel when on overnight and or out of state travel.
-Fuel purchase may be made only for a city owned vehicle or rental vehicle ONLY.
-Employee must be on designated travel status. - 8.
-The purchasing card MAY NOT be used to make cash advances or to write VISA checks. - 9.
-The purchasing card cannot be used to purchase like items totaling over \$25,000 annually.
+The purchasing card MAY NOT be used to make cash advances or to write VISA checks. - 8.
+The purchasing card cannot be used to purchase like items totaling over \$ 50,000 annually.
 These items should be purchased using competitive purchasing procedures.
-The use of the purchasing card is not intended to replace effective procurement planning which enables volume discounts. - 10.
-Cardholders must follow their department's control of funds procedures to ensure that sufficient funds are available prior to making a purchase. - 11.
+The use of the purchasing card is not intended to replace effective procurement planning which enables volume discounts. - 9.
+Cardholders must follow their department's control of funds procedures to ensure that sufficient funds are available prior to making a purchase. - 10.
 The least expensive item that meets the City's basic needs should be sought